FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Training Specifications

 \subsection{Comparison of Training Costs}

-We estimate the training FLOPs by their models sizes (i.e. the number of parameters), following~\cite{kaplan2020scaling}.
+We estimate the training FLOPs by their models sizes (i.e. the number of parameters), following~\citet{kaplan2020scaling} ($C\sim6ND$, where $C$ is the number of FLOPs, $N$ is the number of parameters, and $D$ is the dataset size).
 The results are in Table~\ref{tab:train_compute}.
-We also measured the actual FLOPs usage in a forward run using \cite{ptflops}, and the results are very close to our estimation using model sizes.
+We prefer theoretical estimation over practical measurement, because (1) the results are less influenced by noises, (2) it considers both forward and backward propagation, and (3) it has been shown effective and widely used~\citep{kaplan2020scaling,hoffmann2022training}.
+In practice, we also measured the actual FLOPs usage in a forward run using \citet{ptflops}, and the results are very close to our estimation using model sizes.